 NewsElections Donald Trump nearly even with Hillary Clinton in new U.S. voter poll Donald Trump has closed the gap with Hillary Clinton among U.S. voters, according to a new Reuters/Ipsos poll.
 Photo Credit: Getty Images composite By Reuters May 11, 2016 10:59 AM Print Share fbShare Tweet Email Donald Trump's support has surged and he is now running about even with Democrat Hillary Clinton among likely U.S. voters, a dramatic turnaround since he became the Republican party's presumptive presidential nominee, according to a Reuters/Ipsos poll released on Wednesday.
 The results could signal a close fight between the two likely White House rivals as Americans make up their minds ahead of the Nov.
 8 election to succeed Democratic President Barack Obama.
 As recently as last week, Clinton led Trump by around 13 points in the poll.
 In the most recent survey, 41 percent of likely voters supported Clinton, the Democratic front-runner, and 40 percent backed Trump, with 19 percent not decided on either yet, according to the online poll of 1,289 people conducted from Friday to Tuesday.
 The poll had a credibility interval of about 3 percentage points.
 The results reflect a big increase in support for Trump since he knocked out U.S. Senator Ted Cruz of Texas and Ohio Governor John Kasich last week to become the last Republican in the White House race.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.